Published

 3rd-person

 Nima Hejazi is an assistant professor of biostatistics at the Harvard Chan School of Public Health.
-His research explores how causal inference, semi-parametric estimation and causal (or debiased/targeted) machine learning, statistical machine learning, and computational statistics catalyze discovery in the biomedical and public health sciences.
-An underlying principle of Nima’s research program is a focus on assumption-lean inferential methods, implemented via a translational approach that stresses the interplay between the applied sciences and statistical methods innovations.
-This approach uses causal inference principles to translate scientific questions into interpretable statistical estimands, which can then be learned from data via analytic methods that (1) avoid imposing restrictions not justified by domain knowledge; (2) incorporate flexible, adaptive regression and machine learning strategies; and (3) apply semi-parametric efficiency theory for best-in-class uncertainty quantification.
-Recent areas of focus have included analyzing data collected using two-phase, auxiliary- or outcome-dependent sampling; evaluating causal effect heterogeneity to implement stratified medicine objectives; quantifying dose-response phenomena via modified treatment policies; answering mechanistic questions via causal mediation analysis; and credibly drawing causal inferences when data are subject to network interference.
-Nima is also deeply interested in both open-source software and high-performance computing for the statistical sciences—to push the boundaries of statistical methodology and to promote transparency and reproducibility in applied statistics.
+His research explores how causal inference, causal machine learning, and computational statistics can catalyze discovery in the biomedical and health sciences.
+Nima’s research program emphasizes an assumption-lean approach, using causal inference principles to translate applied science questions into interpretable causal estimands, whose statistical analogs can be learned from data via analytic methods that (1) avoid imposing restrictions not justified by domain knowledge; (2) incorporate flexible, adaptive regression and machine learning strategies; and (3) apply semi-parametric theory for best-in-class uncertainty quantification.
+Areas of recent focus include evaluating causal effect heterogeneity to implement stratified medicine objectives; quantifying dose-response phenomena via modified treatment policies; answering mechanistic questions by extending causal mediation analysis; and credibly drawing causal inferences under network interference.
+Nima is also interested in open-source software and high-performance computing for statistical science—to push the boundaries of methodology development and to promote transparency in applied statistics.

 1st-person

 I am an assistant professor of biostatistics at the Harvard Chan School of Public Health.
-My research interests center on statistical causal inference, semi-parametric estimation and causal machine learning, assumption-lean and non-parametric inference, and computational statistics.
-My methodological work is motivated by applied science investigations in the infectious disease sciences, the study of chronic diseases, and cancer science.
-I’m also interested in open-source software and high-performance computing for the statistical sciences—to push the boundaries of statistical methodology and to promote transparency and reproducibility in the practice of applied statistics and statistical data science.
+My research spans causal inference, causal machine learning, assumption-lean inference, and computational statistics, and my methodological work is strongly motivated by my collaborative research in the infectious disease sciences, the epidemiology of chronic diseases and of cancer, neuropsychiatry and substance use disorders, and implementation science.
+I’m also interested in open-source software and high-performance computing for statistical science—to push methodological boundaries and to promote transparency in applied statistics.

 Beginning in 2022, on numerous occasions—most often in Europe but at times in the US too—I’ve been stopped and politely informed that I bear a close resemblance to the Spanish footballer, Marc Cucurella.
 While I enjoy (watching) football and find the attention amusing, alas, I do not share Mr. Cucurella’s skills.